SUSTAINABILITY Supply Chain

 (Thousand tons CO2)

-Scope1 (Direct emissions) Gasoline consumption of company vehicles 4.3
+Scope1 (Direct emissions) Gasoline consumption of company vehicles and CFC leakage from refrigerating systems 50.3

 Scope3 (Other indirect emissions) Categories 1 Raw materials purchased (Private and national brand products,